ajdor/GPUScalp/README.md

 Can be easily modified to match any other product by changing the URLs.
 Website must remain open in tab (i'd recommend pinning the tab to avoid accidentally closing it).

+Website must be allowed to open new tabs (or pop-ups depending on your browser).
+It may also be required to allow audio to be played since a notification sound is played whenever a GPU is available.

 I am making this available since it has helped me grab a GPU for personal usage.
 No one likes a for profit scalper.